Goraw11/SQL-Final-Project/cleaning_data.md

 We suspect that this could be because of a entry error or some type of human error.
 Either way, this data doesn't help us derive a lot of understanding, as it's inconsisten.

 3. Removing duplicates
-I used the below query to remove duplicates from the fullVisitorId column.
+I used the below query to remove duplicates from the 'fullVisitorId' column.
 [This removed over 900 duplicate entries]
 ```SQL
 DELETE FROM all_sessions
 WHERE (fullVisitorId) IN